Image Source: POPSUGAR Photography / Maria del Rio

 There's also research to suggest cats can stimulate the release of oxytocin (a chemical that's perhaps best known for its role during and after childbirth, bonding new mothers and their babies).
 No wonder I was smitten within hours.
 I was also blown away with how sensitive Mina seems to be to the moods and needs of her human companions.
-She's not a lap cat (trust me, I've tried), but she will seek me out and sit next to me if I'm in the house alone, or if I'm sick, almost as if she knows I need the companionship.
+She's not really a lap cat (trust me, I've tried), but she will seek me out and sit next to me if I'm in the house alone, or if I'm sick, almost as if she knows I need the companionship.
 The soothing sound of her contented purr as I stroke her relaxes me instantly.
 Thinking about her (and trust me, I do so constantly) stops me from (over)thinking about myself too much, but thankfully she's also fairly independent and self-sufficient so I don't flick over to "worry" mode the moment she waddles out the cat flap.